When Woodrow Wilson Segregated the Federal Workforce

 This week, Woodrow Wilson became the latest historical figure to be drawn into ongoing battles over the legacy of racism at colleges and universities.
 A group of Princeton students demanded that Wilson’s name be erased from campus facilities and programs--a huge undertaking, given that there’s an entire school at the university (where Wilson served as president before entering the White House) named in his honor.

-It’s tempting to dismiss this crusade as an exercise in political correctness, but, as Vox’s Dylan Matthews points out today, Wilson has a checkered past when it comes to race relations.
-Indeed, he was an ardent segregationist, even by the standards of his time--especially when it came to managing the federal workforce.
+While some people may seek to dismiss this crusade as an exercise in political correctness, Vox’s Dylan Matthews points out today that Wilson was an ardent segregationist, even by the standards of his time--especially when it came to managing the federal workforce.

 Here’s how William Keylor, professor of history and international relations at Boston University, describes the atmosphere in government when Wilson took office in 1913: